For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 Whether it's taking a daily ritual from expected to extraordinary or discovering the wonderment and beauty of anew travel destination, J.R.
 McCabe elevates the everyday with timeless taste and comfortable confidence.

-Through the years I’ve found that there are five simple things I do that always makes for an ease-filled morning departure.
+My husband is an early bird and by early I mean on days we travel he’s in the car at 4:30 a.m. and ready to roll.
+Through the years I’ve found there are five simple things that always makes for an ease-filled early morning departure.

-Instead of waiting until the day before to pack I usually start three or even four days before and put things in the suitcase by themes — bottoms, tops, shoes, etc. The day before we are set to depart I go through everything to ensure I have enough outfits (plus 3 extra) for both of us for each day.
+Instead of waiting until the day before to pack I usually start three or even four days before and put things in the suitcase or bags by themes — bottoms, tops, shoes, etc. The day before we are set to depart I go through everything to ensure I have enough clothes for both of us for each day.
 Once I’m confident in my choices I zip everything up and it gets placed by the front door.
 If we are going by air — the suitcases stay by the door.
-If we are driving they are put in the car the night before.
-Packing early saves you from having to race around hours or the night before a trip because you forgot something you needed.
+If we are driving, the bags are put in the car the night before.
+Packing early saves you from having to race around because you forgot something you realized at the last minute you needed.

-A few years ago the Sergeant and I were catching the early ferry to Nantucket from Hyannis.
+A few years ago the Sergeant and I were catching the ferry from Hyannis to Nantucket.
 About thirty minutes in I was ravenous.
-He pulled out a chicken cutlet sandwich wrapped in aluminum foil from his backpack.
+He pulled out a surprise chicken cutlet sandwich from his backpack.
 The Sergeant always saves the day!
-Travel makes you hungry, there’s no ifs, ands, or buts about it.
-Rather than relying on the flat tasting food at airports or worrying about finding a good spot when you are already starving — bring a goodie bag of healthy, wholesome, nutritious and delicious bites with you!
+Travel makes you hungry, there are no ifs, ands, or buts about it.
+Rather than relying on the flat tasting food at airports or worrying about finding a good spot on the road bring a goodie bag of healthy, wholesome, nutritious and delicious bites with you.

 How many times have you seen people unzipping their cases in the middle of the airport floor?
 Lots of times.
 I never pack essentials in my suitcase.
-The big bags are for clothes, shoes, maybe toiletries.
+The large luggage is for clothes, shoes, and toiletries.
 Invest in a sturdy travel tote or well compartmented backpack.
-Here’s my travel tote essentials list for every trip:
+Here are my travel tote essentials for every trip:

 #4 Rely on Printed Itineraries